Local Flow Matching Generative Models: Introduction

 Compared to the SDE generation in diffusion models, the Ordinary Differential Equation (ODE) generation of a trained diffusion or flow model is deterministic and typically uses fewer time steps.
-Using an ODE formulation, Flow Matching (FM) models \cite{lipman2023flow,albergo2023building,liu2022rectified} proposed a simulation-free training of flow models based on regressing vector fields using an $L^2$ ``matching'' loss and have shown state-of-the-art generation performance on various tasks, including text-to-image generation \cite{esser2024scaling}, humanoid robot control \cite{rouxel2024flow}, audio generation \cite{guan2024lafma}, and application to discrete data in programming code generation \cite{gat2024discrete}.
-The simulation-free training of FM models significantly alleviates the computational issue of earlier Continuous Normalizing Flow (CNF) models using likelihood-based training \cite{grathwohl2018ffjord}.
-Going beyond the fast generation of ODE flow models, recent works on model distillation \cite{salimans2022progressive,liu2023flow,song2023consistency} have shown that the generation of large (diffusion and flow) generative models can be significantly accelerated and in some cases computed in an extremely small number of steps.
+Leveraging the ODE formulation, Flow Matching (FM) models \cite{lipman2023flow,albergo2023building,liu2022rectified} introduced a simulation-free training of flow models by regressing vector fields using a squared-$L^2$ ``matching'' loss.
+These models have achieved state-of-the-art performance across various tasks, including text-to-image generation \cite{esser2024scaling}, humanoid robot control \cite{rouxel2024flow}, audio generation \cite{guan2024lafma}, and discrete data applications, such as code generation \cite{gat2024discrete}.
+The simulation-free training of flow models significantly reduces the computational challenges faced by earlier Continuous Normalizing Flow (CNF) models that relied on likelihood-based training \cite{grathwohl2018ffjord}.
+Beyond the efficient generation enabled by ODE flow models, recent advances in {\it model distillation} \cite{salimans2022progressive,liu2023flow,song2023consistency} -- a process where a complex or computationally intensive ``teacher model'' is used to train a simpler or smaller ``student model'' while preserving much of the teacher model's performance-- have further accelerated the generation of large generative models (both diffusion and flow types), enabling high-quality results with an extremely small number of steps in some cases.

+Recently, a flow-based generative network, called JKO-iFlow, was proposed \cite{xu2023normalizing}, inspired by the Jordan-Kinderlehrer-Otto (JKO) scheme, which leverages stepwise training to mimic the discrete-time dynamics of the Wasserstein gradient flow.
+By stacking residual blocks sequentially, JKO-iFlow enables efficient block-wise training, reducing memory usage and addressing the challenges of end-to-end training.
+The stepwise approach has also been utilized in the literature to achieve computational advantages, including block-wise training of ResNet within the GAN framework \cite{johnson2019framework} and flow-based generative models implementing discrete-time gradient descent in Wasserstein space based on the JKO scheme \cite{ mokrov2021large,xu2023normalizing,vidal2023taming}.
+However, JKO-iFlow is not simulation-free, which raises the key research question motivating this work: